 - Then peel the clementines; set the peeled fruits aside.

-- Using a juicer, juice all the fruits and the mint leaves.
+- Juice all the fruits and the mint leaves.
 Keep a couple of pomegranate seeds aside for decorations (about 12 to 18 seeds).
+See note about juicing.

 - With a slotted spoon, gently skim off the foam on top of the juice, leaving only a little to simulate the bubbles of real champagne; set aside.